 With fecal incontinence, a person cannot control the passage or loss of gas, liquid and/or solid stool.
 Such symptom has varying degrees from partial inability to complete inability to control the entire bowel movement.

-If you believe your loved one has suffered from complications related to incontinence, such as pressure ulcers resulting from inadequate incontinence care by a skilled nursing facility, contact us immediately.
+If you believe your loved one has suffered from complications related to incontinence, such as pressure ulcers resulting from inadequate incontinence care by a skilled nursing facility, contact the Los Angeles elder abuse attorneys of the Law Offices of Ben Yeroushalmi immediately.
 Our team of nursing home negligence and neglect experts will review your case in a free consultation to see how we can best help and serve you and your loved one.